catgriffin85/woollys_yarn_barn/README.md

 <strong>Look and feel</strong>

-For the design of this website, I wanted to create a fun looking website that was still professional.
+For the design of this website, I wanted to create a fun-looking website that was still professional.
 The image on the homepage is bright and colourful to encourage users to stay and browse the website.
 The sales pages a  bright and structured making it easy for users to find what they are looking for.

 <strong>Font</strong>